 You can also create hidden events in the calendar that are only available to a certain group or categorization.

 What should you put on the events calendar?

 Before you post anything on the campus calendar you need to ask yourself, “is this an event or an announcement?”
 The calendar should be used for posting campus events like guest speakers, campus activities and Homecoming.
 Campus announcements informing people of things like job postings, class offerings or events that are not university sponsored should not be put on the campus calendar but instead submitted to news.uark.edu or career.uark.edu.

 You can use event tags – short, two or three-word descriptions written as one word without spaces – to help categorize and link related events in the calendar.
 Event tags are especially helpful for weekly or monthly observances that include multiple events.

 Events with the same tags are aggregated to a common page – which can serve as a hub for all the events related to the larger observance.
 Events with the same tags can also be syndicated to other pages using a calendar widget.
-For example, some of the more relevant tags related to heritage/awareness months are in the table below.
+For example, the approved tags related to observances are in the table below.

 If you have a question about the Calendar, whether or not an event qualifies, or would like to know why an event wasn’t posted, please email firstname.lastname@example.org for assistance.